Updated Oct 30th, 2024

 Google Analytics is an online tool to measure your website’s performance.
 It helps you understand what users do on your site and how they interact with each other.
 You can utilize it to see how many people visit your site and how long they stay.
 You can also get an insight into your audience’s age, gender, location, and interests.
 You can even see if there are any problems with your site.

 For example, if you normally receive a significant number of leads on a lead form and they suddenly drop to zero, you can quickly determine that lead forms are broken and get them fixed.
 Or maybe you notice that people usually click a certain landing page link, but it’s reporting 0 sessions, alerting you that someone mistakenly removed the page right before a campaign.
-Google Analytics will tell you all of this, as well as help you find and fix these costly issues that occur.
+By learning GA4 basics you can leverage all of this, as well as help you find and fix these costly issues that occur.

 Google Analytics 4 adds many useful features, including a new interface, new reports, new dimensions and metrics, and new ways to interact with your data.
 There are also a lot of improvements under the hood that give you more flexibility and power when using analytics.
 For example, there are now a number of different views available for each report, allowing you to see data differently depending on what you need to get at.
 Using the new segment builder tool, you can also create custom segments and dashboards.
 There are many more capabilities to track events within Google Analytics without relying exclusively on tag managers and event tracking codes.
 Google Analytics is also more mobile app friendly, as it allows you to pull in data streams from the website and mobile application independently.